meanna/ThaiLMCUT/README.md

 python Tokenizer.py --epoch 5 --lstm_num_direction 2 --batchSize 30 --sequence_length 80 --char_embedding_size 100 --hidden_dim 60 --layer_num 2 [adam or sgd] --learning_rate 0.0001
 ```

-* to transfer the embedding layer and recurrent layer of a pre-trained language model, run
+* to transfer the embedding layer and recurrent layer of a pre-trained language model, you could run

 ```
 python Tokenizer.py --load_from [language model name] --epoch 5  --learning_rate 0.0001
 ```
-* to resume the training of a tokenizer, run
+* to resume the training of a tokenizer, you could run
 ```
 python Tokenizer.py --load_from [tokenizer name] --epoch 5  --learning_rate 0.0001
 ```